ChanchalS7/Job_API/readme.md

     and authorize with token, then you can crate the job and get the overall job.
     this is the job api
+18. Job API-2 : Update the job- we update the job using .patch method Delete the job- we delete the job using .delte method